Lead Gen & CRM

 7. Optionally, click the Only evaluate this rule for the Opportunity's primary contact checkbox.

-8. Complete the list with other rules and rule groups as needed and click Save.
+8. Complete the list with additional rules and rule groups as needed, then click Save.

 Special Considerations